 1987-1989 - Studies at a seminary in Qom, Iran.

-1991 - Abbas Musawi becomes the secretary-general of Hezbollah.
+1991 - Musawi becomes the secretary-general of Hezbollah.
 Nasrallah returns to Lebanon.

-February 1992 - Replaces Abbas Musawi as secretary-general of Hezbollah when Musawi is killed by an Israeli helicopter strike.
+February 1992 - Replaces Musawi as secretary-general of Hezbollah after Musawi is killed by an Israeli helicopter strike.

 1997 - Nasrallah’s son, Muhammad Hadi, is killed in a clash with Israeli forces.

-July 12, 2006 - Hezbollah crosses the border into Israel and captures two soldiers during a raid; a 34-day conflict ensues.
+July 12, 2006 - Hezbollah militants cross the border into Israel and capture two soldiers during a raid; a 34-day conflict ensues.

 September 22, 2006 - Nasrallah makes his first public appearance since the beginning of the conflict in July, addressing hundreds of thousands of people at a rally in Beirut.

-May 2008 - Declares the government's move to shut down Hezbollah's communications network "a declaration of war."
-Armed conflict breaks out between Hezbollah and Lebanese forces.
+May 2008 - Declares the government’s move to shut down Hezbollah’s communications network “a declaration of open war.”
+Armed conflict breaks out between Hezbollah fighters and pro-government militias.